 Paragraph Issue Details Rationale 15 and 17 Election rules for public and staff governors Implement a system of first past the post with the candidates with the highest number of votes becoming governors for a 2 or 3 year period.
 National Health Service Act 2006.
 28 Appointment of the Chairman and Non-executive directors The first Chairman of the FT will be the current chairman through to completion of his current term of office.
 The first non-executive directors will be the current directors through to completion of the current term of office or a period of 12 months whichever is the greater and if they so wish.
-A Nominations Committee will be These transitional arrangements allow continuity within the governance arrangements and the changes from being an NHS Trust to a foundation trust.
-This is in accordance with the National Health Service Act 2006.
+Thesetransitionalarrangements allow continuitywithinthegovernancearrangements and the changesfrom being an NHS Trust to afoundation trust.This is in accordance with theNationalHealthServiceAct2006.

-established by the Council of Governors which will consider whether to recommend the re- appointment of the retiring non- 1 executive or Chairman.
+established by the Council of Governors which will consider whether to recommend the re- appointment of the retiring non- executive or Chairman.
 This will only apply to the first renewal of appointment.
-Subsequent · ' appointments will be subject to open competition within the area of the Trust.
-29 Appointment of the Chief Executive and Accounting Officer The first Chief Executive of the foundation trust will be the current Chief Executive.
-Future appointment to the post will be made by a sub-committee of NHS foundation trust the Board of Directors chaired by the Chairman and including non- executive directors.
+Subsequent appointments will be subject to open competition within the area of the Trust. directors and an independent assessor and it will consider the skill set required by the foundation trust for the board of directors in any subsequent 29 Appointment of the Chief Executive and Accounting Officer The first Chief Executive of the foundation trust will be the current Chief Executive.
+Future appointment to the post will be made by a sub-committee of the Board of Directors chaired by the Chairman and including non- executive directors.
 The appointment will require majority approval from the Council of Governors.
-31 Process to decide remuneration and The Council of Governors will allowances for non-executive directors establish a committee to manage · this process, potentially subject to pay, the recommendation annual review. would be to apply the same freeze to non-executive remuneration during the same period.
-35 Meetings of the Council of Governors The Chairman of the Board of deputising arrangements Directors will be the chairman of Trust Board will provide the Council of Governors.
-In his continuity overall to absence the deputy chairman of the board of directors should deputise at the Council meeting.
-The Council of Governors shall nominate one of the elected governors as Vice Chair of the Council who will chair the meeting when discussing matters concerning the chairman and non-executive directors, for example on remuneration or appointments.
-Director of Corporate Services.
+This is in accordance with the National Health Service Act 2006 and ensures there is continuity from NHS Trust to NHS foundation trust 31 Process to decide remuneration and allowances for non-executive directors The Council of Governors will establish a committee to manage this process, potentially subject to annual review.
+In the current financial climate and the freeze on public sector pay, the recommendation would be to apply the same freeze to non-executive remuneration during the same period.
+35 Meetings of the Council of Governors - deputising arrangements The Chairman of the Board of Directors will be the chairman of the Council of Governors.
+In his The Deputy Chairman of the absence the deputy chairman of the board of directors should deputise at the Council meeting.
+The Council of Governors shall nominate one of the elected governors as Vice Chair of the Council who will chair the meeting when discussing matters concerning the chairman and non- executive directors, for example on remuneration or appointments. proceedings, supported by the Director of Corporate Services.
 The Vice Chair position avoids potential conflict of interest for members of the Trust Board.
 42 Composition of the Board of Directors Trust Chairman Non-executive directors: no less than 5 and no more than 8 Executive directors: Not less than 4 and no more than 6 including: Chief Executive Finance director Medical Director Director of Health Promotion and Quality (registered nurse) Deputy Chief Executive Director of Human resources and Organisation Development.
 Required as a minimum within the National Health Service Act 2006.
 Subject to casual vacancies there will always be a majority of non-executive directors.
 'The board should be of sufficient size that the balance of skills and experience is appropriate for the requirements of the business and that changes to its composition can be managed without disruption.'
 Monitor's NHS Foundation Trust Code of Governance 2010.